Tory leadership: Voting closes in race to decide next PM

 Ms Truss, the foreign secretary, is the clear favourite to win, according to polls of Tory members.
 She has promised to deliver billions of pounds in tax cuts in an emergency Budget if she wins power.

-Former chancellor Rishi Sunak has said he would cut VAT on energy bills for a year, but permanent tax cuts should wait until inflation goes down.
+Former Chancellor Rishi Sunak has said he would cut VAT on energy bills for a year, but permanent tax cuts should wait until inflation goes down.

 With the cap on domestic energy prices set to soar in the autumn, what to do about rising living costs has dominated the contest in recent weeks.

-Both candidates have come under pressure to spell out how they would protect households from the rises, as well give help to businesses, which are not covered by the price cap.
+Both candidates have come under pressure to spell out how they would protect households from the rises, as well as give help to businesses, which are not covered by the price cap.

 Mr Johnson left big spending decisions to his successor after his resignation in July, leading opposition parties to accuse the government of paralysis.